gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 ## Objective

 Create a lightweight, standalone software package that functions as a simple MCP server.
-The server will communicate via stdio (standard input/output) and its primary purpose is to provide a single tool for on-demand script debugging and expression evaluation.
+The server will communicate via stdio (standard input/output) and its primary purpose is to provide a single tool for on-demand script debugging and expression evaluation for both Node.js and Python scripts.

 ## Core Component: The debug-script Tool